miztiik/AWS-Demos/How-To/setup-sendmail/README.md

 Several of the configuration files in `/etc/mail/`, such as `access`, `domaintable`, `mailertable` and `virtusertable`, must actually store their information in database files before Sendmail can use any configuration changes.

 #### Disable loop-back address
-By default, the following line limits sendmail access to connect local host only `sendmail.mc` You can allow other computers to use your sendmail server by commenting out this line.
+By default, the following line limits sendmail access to local host only `sendmail.mc` You can allow other computers to use your sendmail server by commenting out this line.

 In the `sendmail.mc` file , lines that begin with dnl, which stands for delete to new line, are considered comments.
 Some lines end with dnl, but lines ending in dnl are not comments.